 This bill establishes new procedures for filling vacancies in the offices of United States senator, state treasurer, and commissioner of insurance in Kansas.
 It mandates that the governor appoint a temporary replacement from the same political party as the incumbent, based on recommendations from a newly formed joint committee on vacancy appointments.
 This committee will consist of 12 members from both the Senate and House of Representatives, ensuring representation from each congressional district.
 The bill outlines the process for the committee to review candidates, conduct public hearings, and submit recommendations to the governor within specified timeframes.

 Additionally, the bill amends existing laws regarding the appointment process for the state treasurer and commissioner of insurance, replacing the phrase "some suitable person" with a requirement that the governor appoint one of the three recommended candidates.
-It also repeals certain sections of current law that are rendered obsolete by these changes.
-The provisions of the bill are designed to ensure a more structured and transparent process for filling vacancies in these important state offices.
+It also repeals certain sections of current law that are no longer applicable.
+The provisions of the bill are designed to ensure a more structured and politically consistent approach to filling vacancies in these key offices, while also allowing for the possibility of severability should any part of the law be deemed unconstitutional.

 Statutes affected: